Food-lovers rub their tummies in glee when they visit Singapore because it is no secret that this little red dot is a true foodie paradise.

 And, this popular Singapore food is best eaten using your fingers.
 Tear it up into bite-size pieces, swirl it around the curry and pop that tempting morsel into your mouth while letting the curry dribble down your fingers.
 Mmm..heavenly!

-If you want to find out more about the culture of Singapore feel free to check out our website where we have different tours from food to puzzle hunt tours!
+If you want to find out more about the culture and the best food of Singapore, feel free to check out our website where we have different tours from food to puzzle hunt tours!